Low potassium diet is not a routine diet for people with chronic kidney disease (CKD)

 Relationship of potassium level and all-cause mortality rate

 The most recent best practice guidelines (KDIGO) addressed their concern that unnecessary dietary potassium restriction for the prevention of hyperkalaemia in CKD may deprive patients of the benefits of a high-potassium diet.
 Most recently, two scientific studies suggested that low potassium diet should not be the general recommendation for those who has CKD: One is a systematic review and dose-response meta-analysis of more than one million participants in different countries (United States, Korean, China, Taiwan) and the second one is a scientific study analyzing the electronic medical record of 0.9 million individuals in diverse location in United States.
 Both studies indicated that there is a protective effect against all-cause mortality rates if CKD patients keep their serum potassium high up to 4.5mmol/L. This is completely making sense because a high-potassium diet which includes high intake of fruit and vegetables is constantly associated with prevention of CKD progression, improvements in blood pressure, and decreased risks for heart problem, diabetes, kidney stone formation, and stroke.

 Protein food can be high in potassium

 Many of us relates high potassium food with fruit and vegetables.
 Nonetheless, some of the protein foods are high in potassium as well.
 In fact, fish contains higher potassium content compared to high potassium vegetables such as potato and fruit such as banana.
-To get a better understanding on the potassium level in food, click below for a food list with potassium level:
+To get a better understanding, have a look at below diagram showing potassium level in some of the high potassium containing food.

 Take home message